-Iris Rowlee is the Wine Director for San Fracisco restaurants Perbacco and Barbacco.
-Additionally, she serves as the Chicago ambassador for Conegliano Valdobiaddene Prosecco Superiore DOCG.
+Iris Rowlee is the Wine Director for San Francisco restaurants Perbacco and Barbacco.
+Additionally, she serves as the San Francisco ambassador for Conegliano Valdobiaddene Prosecco Superiore DOCG.
 We spoke with her about her love of Italy, Italian wines, and Prosecco Superiore – plus what she would want her last glass of wine ever to be.

 What sparked your first interest in wine?
 And how did you get your start in the industry?

 The other day I listened to an interview with sommelier Jeff Porter on Joe Campanale’s podcast “In the Drink.”
 Porter points out that you can’t stay enthralled by wine if you’re just in it for the juice.
 Juice could be what gets you there, but it’s not gonna keep you there.
 Wine is a multi-faceted feast, living history in the glass, the individualism, the community.
 It is the dance of a coveted family of fruit with a land and its people (and don’t forget the microbiota), science in action, perfect and unique sets of aroma molecules and anthocyanins composed like musical notes, each grape variety playing their own special melody to our palates through time.
 The relationship of man and grape is intrinsic and enthralling.